kyma-project/btp-manager/docs/user/03-50-service-binding-rotation.md

 ## Rotation Process

-The `credentialsRotationPolicy` is evaluated periodically during a [control loop](https://kubernetes.io/docs/concepts/architecture/controller/), which runs on every service binding update or during a full reconciliation process.
+The `credentialsRotationPolicy` is evaluated periodically during a [control loop](https://kubernetes.io/docs/concepts/architecture/controller/) on every service binding update or during a complete reconciliation process.
 This means the actual rotation occurs in the closest upcoming reconciliation loop.

 ## Immediate Rotation

 You can trigger an immediate rotation regardless of the configured **rotationFrequency** by adding the `services.cloud.sap.com/forceRotate: "true"` annotation to the ServiceBinding resource.
 The immediate rotation only works if automatic rotation is already enabled.

-The following example shows the configuration of a ServiceBinding resource for rotating credentials every 25 days (600 hours) and keep the old ServiceBinding resource for 2 days (48 hours) before deleting it:
+The following example shows the configuration of a ServiceBinding resource for rotating credentials every 25 days (600 hours) and keeping the old ServiceBinding resource for 2 days (48 hours) before deleting it:

 ```yaml
 apiVersion: services.cloud.sap.com/v1